Long Duration Inspection of GNSS-Denied Environments with a Tethered UAV-UGV Marsupial System: Materials and Methods

-\rev{In this section, we describe the main parts of our marsupial system.
-The system consists of a UGV, a UAV, and a tether system (see Fig. \ref{fig:system_complete}),} which provides the UAV with power from additional battery packs onboard the UGV.
-In this way, we can greatly extend the flight duration of the UAV. \rev{The UAV, the UGV and the tether system are described in Sections \ref{sec:ugv_section}, \ref{sec:uav}, and \ref{sec:tether_section}, respectively.
-Section \ref{sec:power} analyzes the power requirements to calculate the capacity of the batteries on the UGV.
-Finally, Section \ref{sec:software} gives an overview of our software solution for autonomous operation.}
+In this section, we describe the main \revD{components} of our marsupial system.
+The system consists of a UGV, a UAV, and a tether system (see Figure \ref{fig:system_complete}), which \revD{supplies} the UAV with power from additional battery packs onboard the UGV. \revD{This configuration allows us to significantly} extend the flight duration of the UAV.
+The UGV, the UAV and the tether system are described in Sections \ref{sec:ugv_section}, \ref{sec:uav} and \ref{sec:tether_section}, respectively.
+Section \ref{sec:power} analyzes the power requirements \revD{used to determine} the capacity of the batteries on the UGV.
+Finally, Section \ref{sec:software} gives an overview of our software solution for autonomous operation.

-\subsection{Unmanned Ground Vehicle - UGV}
+\subsection{Unmanned Ground Vehicle (UGV)}

-We use an ARCO ground platform from IDMind \cite{REY2021102122}, which is a 4-wheeled holonomic robot with an independent traction system designed for the delivery of heavy loads \rev{in factories (see Fig. \ref{fig:arco}).
-The platform carries its own batteries, which are two LiFePO4 24V, for motors and electronics.
-ARCO has an autonomy of 3 hours of operation with a maximum payload of over $100\ kg$ and a maximum speed of 0.8 m/s. }
+We use an ARCO ground platform from IDMind, which is a four-wheeled holonomic robot with an independent traction system designed for the delivery of heavy loads in factories (see Figure \ref{fig:arco}).
+The base platform has two batteries for motors and electronics, respectively, that give ARCO an autonomy of three hours of operation with a maximum payload of over one hundred kilograms and a maximum speed of 0.8 m/s.

-To carry out the task, we have properly equipped ARCO with the necessary components to achieve the marsupial configuration (see Fig. \ref{fig:system_complete}a), which are detailed below: